igiagante-zz/the_garden_android/README.md

 # The Garden

-The garden app helps it`s user improve the process of growing plants using historical data and responding to certain alerts.
+The garden app helps the user to improve the process of growing plants using historical data and responding to certain alerts.
 The development of this app started when I was looking for an idea for the final project of Udacity NanoDegree.
 I wrote a capstone project and it was approved by Udacity’s Team.
 This document explains in detail how the app is designed.
 However, since the app has been growing constantly and the project has started being too big, I decided to split it up in two parts.

-The first part of the project ( implemented ) has the following functions:
+## The first part of the project **( implemented )** has the following functions:

 * Every time an entity is created, the app checks if that entity name already exists.
 It cannot persist an entity with the same name.